 Francis (Frank) Lorenzo was employed as the director of investment banking (Vice President – Investment Banking) at a securities firm engaged as exclusive placement agent for a $15 million securities offering by a company on the verge of financial ruin.
 His boss, the owner of the securities firm, directed Lorenzo to email “several key points” about the pending securities offering to two potential investors.
 Lorenzo’s boss provided him with the content of the emails, which he sent to the potential investors specifically “at the request” of his boss.
 The statements in the emails were materially false or misleading.
 Lorenzo knew that at the time he sent the two

 The SEC brought an enforcement action against Lorenzo’s boss who, all agreed, had actually made the false or misleading statements in the emails.
 A key provision in general antifraud provisions of the federal securities laws makes it unlawful for any person to make any false or misleading statement of a material fact in connection with the purchase or sale of securities.
 Lorenzo’s boss did that.
 But the SEC did not stop with Lorenzo’s boss.
 Lorenzo was himself charged with violating securities law antifraud provisions that much more broadly prohibit any “device, scheme, or artifice to defraud,” or engaging in “any act, practice or course of

 business which operates or would operate as a fraud or deceit upon any person” in connection with the purchase or sale of any security.
 Lorenzo may not have made the false or misleading statements in the emails he sent at his boss’s request, but he should nevertheless be liable for conduct amounting to a “scheme” to defraud in violation of securities law antifraud provisions, despite the fact that his asserted liability arose entirely out of the dissemination of false or misleading statements that he did not make.

 In SEC administrative proceedings, Lorenzo was found liable and severely sanctioned, with money penalties and a lifetime bar from the securities industry.
 He appealed to the U.S. Court of Appeals for the D.C.
 Circuit, which upheld the SEC’s “scheme” liability

-laws prohibiting the use of any manipulative or deceptive or contrivance, and specifically making it unlawful to employ any “device, scheme or artifice to defraud,” in connection with the purchase or sale of a security.
+On December 3, 2018, the United States Supreme Court heard arguments in Lorenzo’s case, and will determine the scope of liability under antifraud provisions of the federal securities laws prohibiting the use of any manipulative or deceptive or contrivance, and specifically making it unlawful to employ any “device, scheme or artifice to defraud,” in connection with the purchase or sale of a security.
 With the decision to come in Lorenzo v.
 Securities and Exchange Commission, the Supreme Court will answer the question who actually commits securities fraud by resolving whether an individual may be directly liable under the antifraud provisions for engaging in a

 involving false or misleading statements, or which derives from the fact that such statements were made, may be imposed on one who is not, in fact, the maker has been left an open question since the Supreme Court’s 2011 decision.
 That is the question Lorenzo has now put before the Court.

 developed a “gasification” technology that could generate electricity by converting solid waste to gas.
 W2E’s conversion technology never materialized, and the great majority of the company’s assets were written off.
 It sought to escape financial ruin by offering investors up to $15 million in convertible debentures.